 TIP 1: Courageously connect with people in person

 Introverts don’t lack courage.
 Some of our bravest and most inventive world changers are introverts: Emma Watson, Elon Musk, Bill Gates, Mark Zuckerberg and J.K.
 Rowling have redefined their fields while also valuing time away from the spotlight to create.
-These achievements have been realised with both time spent alone as well as with teams of valued people who believe in the work.
+These achievements have been realised with both time spent alone and teams of valued people who believe in the work.

 TIP 2: Take a breath and power through

 For introverts, it may seem easier to be alone.
 Doing new things and meeting new people often brings up various anxious impulses such as the need to throw up, collapse or run away.
-If you experience this type of internal resistance try being mindful that this reaction is a temporary fear of change and you need to take action to grow.
+If you experience this type of internal resistance, try to remember that this reaction is a fear of change and you need to take action to grow.
 Make your new adventures more about discovering what you love and meeting interesting people may just be a fringe benefit.

 Remember that because you’re inventive you deserve opportunities for expansion and, who knows, you may even meet people that totally get you.
 It’s worth it and these impulses will subside as you become familiar with the new.